Francisco Varela: Work and legacy

-Varela was trained as a biologist, mathematician and philosopher through the influence of different teachers, Humberto Maturana and Torsten Wiesel.
+Varela was trained as a biologist, mathematician, and philosopher under the influence of various teachers, including Humberto Maturana and Torsten Wiesel.

 He wrote and edited a number of books and numerous journal articles in biology, neurology, cognitive science, mathematics, and philosophy.
 He founded, with others, the Integral Institute, a thinktank dedicated to the cross-fertilization of ideas and disciplines.

 Varela supported embodied cognition, viewing human cognition and consciousness in terms of the enactive structures in which they arise.
-These comprise the body (as a biological system and as personally experienced) and the physical world which it enacts.
+These comprise the body (as a biological system and as a personally experienced one) and the physical world it enacts.

 Varela's work popularized within the field of neuroscience the concept of neurophenomenology.
 This concept combined the phenomenology of Edmund Husserl and of Maurice Merleau-Ponty, with "first-person science."
 Neurophenomenology requires observers to examine their own conscious experience using scientifically verifiable methods.

 In the 1996 popular book The Web of Life: A New Scientific Understanding of Living Systems, physicist Fritjof Capra makes extensive reference to Varela and Maturana's theory of autopoiesis as part of a new, systems-based scientific approach for describing the interrelationships and interdependence of psychological, biological, physical, social, and cultural phenomena.
 Written for a general audience, The Web of Life helped popularize the work of Varela and Maturana, as well as that of Ilya Prigogine and Gregory Bateson.

 Varela's 1991 book The Embodied Mind: Cognitive Science and Human Experience, co-authored with Evan Thompson and Eleanor Rosch, is considered a classic in the field of cognitive science, offering pioneering phenomenological connections and introducing the Buddhism-informed enactivist and embodied cognition approach.
 A revised edition of The Embodied Mind was published in 2017, featuring substantive introductions by the surviving authors, as well as a preface by Jon Kabat-Zinn.